Shanghai2017/spfx-extensions/src/extensions/qrcode/README.md

     - Declare `zh-cn` and `en-us` translation for command title.

+3. Restart the test server and test the command.

-3. Because we are changing the manifest file.
-We need to stop and server and re-launch it to reflect the changes.
-Refresh the **Videos** list page with test query string.
-You should see the QR Code command with a fancy icon.
+    - Because we are changing the manifest file.
+We need to stop and restart server.
+    - After page opens, select one item, the QR Code command with a fancy icon should be shown in the contextual menu.
+    - Because we have no implementation on it, nothing happens if click on it.

 ## Credits